 - For ganache, place chocolate in a small bowl.
 In a small saucepan, bring cream just to a boil; remove from heat.
 Add tea bags; let stand 10 minutes.
 Discard tea bags.

 - Reheat the cream just to a boil.
 Pour over chocolate; let stand 5 minutes.
 Stir with a whisk until smooth.
 Cool to room temperature, stirring occasionally, until ganache thickens to a spreading consistency, about 1 hour.

 - Meanwhile, in a large bowl, whisk flour, sugar, cinnamon, cardamom, salt and pepper; cut in butter with vanilla until crumbly.
 Knead until dough holds together when pressed.
 Shape into two disks; wrap each in plastic wrap.
-Refrigerate 15 minutes or until firm enough to roll.
+Refrigerate until firm enough to roll, about 15 minutes.

 - Preheat oven to 350°.
 On a lightly floured surface, gently roll dough to 1/8-in. thickness, lifting and rotating dough as needed.
 Cut with a 1-1/2-in. round cookie cutter.
 Place 1 in. apart on ungreased baking sheets.
 Bake until light brown, 10-12 minutes.
 Remove from pans to wire racks to cool completely.

 - Spread 1 heaping teaspoon ganache on bottoms of half of the cookies; cover with remaining cookies.
 Let stand until set.

 - Freeze option: Prepare dough.
 Transfer wrapped disks to a resealable plastic freezer bag; freeze.
 To use, thaw dough in refrigerator until soft enough to roll.
 Make ganache.
 Prepare, bake and fill cookies as directed.